 One of the most popular features that customers deploy is network slicing with per-slice network services for vPODs in NFVi deployments.
 Managed cloud providers, telcos and service providers need multi-tenancy with the capability to fully isolate their tenants not only from the control and data plane but also from the management plane to enable customers’ different business needs.
 Release 5.0 increases the VRF instances per slice and introduces support for geographically distributed L2VPNs and L3VPNs, and point-to-point transparent L2VPNs.

-Netvisor ONE has been deployed in 200+ multi-site managed cloud provider, service provider and enterprise mission-critical data center networks around the world.
+Netvisor ONE has been deployed in 200+ multi-site managed cloud providers, service providers, and enterprise mission-critical data center networks around the world.
 Its robust quality delivers high resiliency, deep slicing and a scale-out architecture across geographically distributed sites.
-Netvisor ONE runs on many Open Compute Project (OCP) and Open Network Install Environment (ONIE) hardware-compliant switches from Dell EMC and Edgecore, and with the new release customers can build scale-out networks with 10, 25, 40 or 100 gigabit switches, taking advantage of white box economics.
+Netvisor ONE runs on many Open Compute Project (OCP) and Open Network Install Environment (ONIE) hardware-compliant switches from Dell EMC and Edgecore, and with the new release, customers can build scale-out networks with 10, 25, 40 or 100-gigabit switches, taking advantage of white box economics.

 With Netvisor ONE 5.0, customers can accelerate their network transformation to accommodate new use cases around 5G, IoT and edge computing deployments.